kolappannathan/kolappannathan/README.md

 👨🏽‍💻 I am a Software developer.

-👨🏽‍💻 I have worked on C#, .Net, SQL, Jekyll and Angular.
+👨🏽‍💻 I work on C#, .Net, SQL, Jekyll and Angular.

 ✍🏽 I have been blogging since 2014.